Soumyareddy238/Soumyareddy.github.io/README.md

 ### Cloud Cost Optimization Platform

-A system that analyzes cloud usage data and identifies high-cost resources to help reduce cloud expenses.
+The Cloud Cost Optimization Platform is a web application developed using Python and Flask that analyzes cloud usage datasets to identify high-cost resources and inefficient usage patterns.
+The system processes CSV-based cloud data using libraries like Pandas and NumPy to perform cost analysis and detect anomalies in resource consumption.
+It provides actionable insights and recommendations to help optimize cloud spending and improve resource utilization.
+The platform includes an interactive interface that allows users to upload datasets and view analysis results in a structured and user-friendly format.

 ### House price prediction system